pashley/Model-Building/README.md

 Default stages: `-preprocess`, `-lsq12`, `-ants`, `-stats` (for brain imaging)

-By default, the pipeline will process all images in the inputs folder.
-To select a subset of the inputs images, use the `-prefix` option.
+By default, the pipeline will process all images in `inputs/`.
+To process only a subset of the images in `inputs/`, use the `-prefix` option and specify a sequence of one or more characters that will flag the inputs you want.
+For example,

+     ./pipeline.py sge -prefix 001
+will process all the inputs flagged by `inputs/*001*`.

-#### Example command lines:
+#### Sample command lines:

 > ###### Running the entire pipeline
 > * `./pipeline.py sge `                  executes the entire pipeline with default stages
+> * `./pipeline.py sge -run_with -lsq12p` executes the entire pipeline with pairwise 12-parameter registrations (overiding the default non-pairwise registrations if the number of inputs > 300)
 > * `./pipeline.py sge -run_with -tracc ` executes the entire pipeline with minctracc (instead of mincANTS)
 >
 >###### Running individual stages